yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## rss reader 📁
 Command-line tool for managing or interacting with related tasks.
-* [Litter](https://github.com/tuxcanfly/litter) [❌ 🌐 🖥️CLI 🖥️TUI] - Litter is a minimalistic, terminal-based read-only browser that allows users to browse the web without the bloat and distractions of modern web browsers.
+* [Litter](https://github.com/tuxcanfly/litter) [❌ 🌐 🖥️CLI/🖥️TUI] - Litter is a minimalistic, terminal-based read-only browser that allows users to browse the web without the bloat and distractions of modern web browsers.

 ## text browser 📁
 Terminal-based or minimal browsers for various protocols.
-* [Chawan](https://sr.ht/~bptato/chawan/) [❌ 🌐 🖥️CLI 🖥️TUI] - A text-mode web browser.
+* [Chawan](https://sr.ht/~bptato/chawan/) [❌ 🌐 🖥️CLI/🖥️TUI] - A text-mode web browser.
 It displays websites in your terminal and allows you to navigate on them.
 It can also be used as a terminal pager.

 ## web browser 📁
 Terminal-based or minimal browsers for various protocols.